babakafshinpour/LICA/README.md

 The original C code can be found in https://www.ucl.ac.uk/ion/departments/sobell/Research/RLemon/MILCA/MILCA The original C code is imported in Python using swig (http://www.swig.org).

+The code is written and imported by Babak Afshin-Pour.

 # How to compile
 The compilation is straight forward just run in the current directory: